HudsonDeVos/flashcardGenerator/README.md

 # flashcardGenerator
-My project to assist in studying.
+This my project to assist in studying.

+Hudson